rvdende/drone2/README.md

 drone
 =====

+DIY Arduino DUE (ARM 32bit) quad copter drone with node.js telemetry.
+The Arduino can reciever controller signals from your RC hobby remote, and mix in gyro compensated motor commands to help steer the drone.
-DIY Arduino DUE (ARM 32bit) quad copter drone with node.js telemetry Aimed to be flexible enough that anyone can jump in and use their own hardware.
+Aimed to be flexible enough that anyone can jump in and use their own hardware.

 WARNING